 Within all this web stuff I also have experience in illustrating, all the print stuff and creating visual identities for companies and events.

 I try to get off-line as much as possible.
 The best ideas are more likely to hit me while reading a book instead of surfing through those so-called inspirational sites.
 In my off-line life I also enjoy graffiti, Finnish archipelago and spending my money dining in restaurants.

 I used to be a designer, but then I

 took an arrow to the knee was sat down in front of Sublime Text and was told to make code happen.
-Since then, I’ve spent the last 4 years at Evermade working at various roles and projects, but have more or less settled on code: front-end wizardry with a touch of esoteric back-end languages and tools.
+Since then, I’ve spent the last half a decade at Evermade working at various roles and projects, having finally more or less settled on the beautiful marriage of data & code: analytics and statistics bundled up with full-stack development.

 Things I enjoy outside of my professional life include (but are not limited to) good coffee, video games and nature (especially when hiking there).

 Get started with your project

 Chat with us here, or send your message to email@example.com